iitc-project/ingress-intel-total-conversion/mobile/README.md

 The Android App behaves like the desktop version, but uses the mobile view, which is optimized for mobile devices, as default.
 Furthermore, there are some nice additions:

-- it should be much faster than the standard mobile ingress intel map
+- it should be much faster then the standard mobile ingress intel map

 - plugin support

-- support for unofficial plugins. just copy the *.user.js file to ```<storage_path>/IITC_Mobile/plugins/``` and they should be parsed on start-up

-- in-app layer chooser

-- in-app IITC buttons

 - show users current location